-The Governing Body normally meets at least once each term.
+The Governing Body normally meets once per term.
 The Governing Body establishes an overall framework for the governance of the Academy and determines membership, terms of reference and procedures of Committees of the Governing Body and other groups.
-It receives reports including policies from its Committees for ratification.
+It receives reports including policies from its committees for ratification.
 It monitors the activities of the Committees through the minutes of their meetings.
 The Governing Body may from time to time establish working groups to perform specific tasks over a limited timescale.